 If you are trying to increase footfall in one of your stores that isn’t doing so well, for example, imagine the opposite was the case.
 How would you try to discourage people from coming to the store?
 You may find that in looking at the opposite problem, you find the solution to your real problem.

 Now that you’ve read our team meeting activities, which ones are you going to include in your meetings?
-Not all of them will be appropriate for your company or employees but you can tailor them to your needs and there are many simple team building activities out there.
+Not all of them will be appropriate for your company or employees but you can tailor them to your needs and there are many simple team building activities and riddles for meetings out there.
 If you’d like to book our meeting venue in Swindon, get in touch today.